ilEnzio/ScalaPractice/99problems stuff/target/scala-2.13/classes/README.md

 ### 12/09/21

 - Finally completed 5.3.1 Fold using.
 Was having type mismatch problems.
-- EssSca 05 - Implement generic binary and fold
+- EssSca 05 - Impl generic binary and fold
--
+- EssSca 05 - tree to string using fold

 Q's

--
+-   In tree to string 5.3.4.1 still confused hot str => str qualifies as A=>B

 #### TIL